The decision to either start with 24 hour home care, or increase to this level of care, can be difficult.

 The caregivers prepare all of Jack’s meals and his nutrition improves dramatically.
 Jack is encouraged to bathe which helps most of the time with his hygiene.
 The caregivers go with Jack and his dog to the groomers and vet.
 Per family’s instructions, Jack is not to pay for his “girlfriend’s” meals.
 Not surprisingly, she disappears.
 Meanwhile, when people come to the door, the caregivers intercede and prevent Jack from signing up for yet another home security system.
 They also answer the phone and intercept scam calls.
 At night, the overnight caregiver is on alert for any issues that Jack has going to the bathroom.

 The improvement in Jack’s life is dramatic.
 He is happier and healthier.
 Most of all, he is able to stay in the home he loves.
 Instant Download: Is It Time For 24 Hour Home Care?
 A Checklist

 How to Know it is Time for 24 Hour Home Care

 24 hour care is around-the-clock, daytime and overnight.
 While each state has its own regulations, typical options for 24 hour care include:

 - One caregiver who works a full day, with breaks, followed by 8 hours rest in the client’s home.

 - Two caregivers work in 12 hour shifts.
 The evening caregiver stays awake through the night.

-Look for these signs that it may be time to change from hourly to 24 hour care for your elderly spouse, parent or friend:
+Look for these signs that it may be time to change from hourly to 24 hour care for your older spouse, parent or friend:

 - Confusing daytime and nighttime, frequently awake in the middle of the night, or agitated in the dark

-- Recently hospitalized or stayed in a rehabilitation facility after a hip fracture, stroke or heart attack
+- Recent hospitalization or stay in a rehabilitation facility after a hip fracture, stroke or heart attack

 - Difficulty eating or drinking without assistance